pbradshawusc/docker-develop/README.md

                         "description": "A single argument to provide to Docker during the `docker build` step.
 Each string in the array will be concatenated with a single space.", "required": false,
                         "example": ["--target", "dev"]
                     }
                 }
             },
+            "envProviderConfig": {
+                "aws": {
+                    "profile": {
+                        "type": "String",
+                        "description": "The name of the AWS profile that the AWS Provider should automatically select for retrieving AWS credentials for the launched Docker container.
+If the `aws` object is provided but `profile` is not included, the AWS Provider will auto-discover profiles and prompt the user to select a profile.
+If the `aws` object is not provided, no AWS credentials will be provided to the launched Docker container.", "required": false,
+                        "example": "default"
+                    }
+                }
+            },